 A slightly sloping south facing aspect enables the tortoises to make maximum effect of the suns rays and the various plants and rocks allow them to take welcome shade on very sunny days.
 This type of enclosure is ideal as it has multiple substrates with good drainage, as opposed to lawn type substrates which are totally unsuitable for Mediterranean tortoises and have been linked to cases of shell rot.
 The moveable rabbit type lawn run is a bad idea for the same reason.

 Access to electricity outdoors is a must.
 Given the non-predictable British weather, it is important for tortoises to have access to a heated area when there are long periods of bad weather.
-A simple ceramic heater or heat mat fixed to the roof of the hide area and connected to a thermostat will ensure the tortoise can shelter from the elements in relative comfort when necessary.
+A simple ceramic heater or even a tubular heater connected to a thermostat will ensure the tortoise can shelter from the elements in relative comfort when necessary.
 When running electric cable outdoors it is always best to use pond/waterproof cable and to encase it in conduit whether running above or below ground.
 Remember too, that if your house is not on one of the modern trip switch electricity boxes, then a powerbreaker is essential.